-- The base year for the analysis is taken as 2005, the year in which it is assumed a decision to implement ISA is made. - The analysis period is 30 years from that date. - The phased implementation would begin in 2013 with new vehicles being fitted with ISA. - The benefits have been calculated in proportion to the ISA penetration from 2013 through until 2019 when it is expected that fleet penetration will be sufficient (60% or more) that the full benefits of ISA will be realised. - The digital maps and associated administrative structure would be developed over the three years 2010 to 2013. - Maintenance costs would accrue from 2013.
+- The base year for the analysis is taken as 2005, the year in which it is assumed a decision to implement ISA is made. - The analysis period is 30 years from that date. - The phased implementation would begin in 2013 with new vehicles being fitted with ISA. - The benefits have been calculated in proportion to the ISA penetration from 2013 through until

+2019 when it is expected that fleet penetration will be sufficient (60% or more) that the full benefits of ISA will be realised.
+A six-year period for phasing-in has been assumed on the basis that 10% of the fleet is renewed each year.

+- The digital maps and associated administrative structure would be developed over the three years 2010 to 2013. - Maintenance costs would accrue from 2013.